Move to an account managed by your organization

 - Yes–Consider declining the request and rename your existing account.
 Or, remove your personal information before accepting the request.

 - No–Consider accepting the request.

 - No–Consider declining the request and rename your existing account.
 Or, remove your personal information before accepting the request.

 - Yes–Consider accepting the request.

 What do I need to do?

-Your account becomes managed by your IT administrator.
-All content in your account remains safe and accessible to you, unless your domain administrator decides to restrict access.
+Your account becomes managed by your organization.
+All content in your account remains safe and accessible to you, unless your organization decides to restrict access.
 You'll use your existing username and email address to gain access to all your organization's Google services.

 You should only accept the request if you use the account entirely for work or school purposes.
 If you have personal information in the account, you should remove it before accepting the request to transfer.

 What will happen to my data if I accept the request?

-Your new account will be managed by the IT administrators at your organization.
+Your new account will be managed by administrators at your organization.
 They can access, modify, and delete the data in your account.
 They can also restrict your access to specific Google services.

-Here's a list of how Google services will be impacted if you accept the request:
+Here's how Google services will be impacted if you accept the request: